Asymptotic Charges and Coherent States in QCD: Asymptotic Charges for QCD

-see for example \cite{Barnich:2001jy, Avery:2015rga} and also \cite{Abbott:1982jh}.
-The relevant surfaces for our asymptotic charges are future and past null infinity, usually denoted $\mathcal{I}^{+}$ and $\mathcal{I}^{-}$.
+The relevant surfaces for our asymptotic charges are future and past null infinity, usually denoted $\mathcal{I}^{+}$ and $\mathcal{I}^{-}$ (see \figref{fig:Penrose}).
 The natural coordinates for discussing $\mathcal{I}^{+}$ are the so-called retarded Bondi coordinates

 such that the flat-space metric becomes